Teaching and Learning

-CFE Teaching and Learning staff are available for confidential consultations with individual faculty across all ranks, graduate instructors/TAs or others providing instruction at Carolina, department/program or school leaders, or external faculty development professionals seeking expertise or benchmarking.
+CFE Teaching and Learning staff are available for confidential consultations with individual faculty or instructors across all ranks, from graduate instructors to senior faculty, and department, program, or school leaders.

-Instructors and departmental leaders often seek consultations when they:
+Instructors and departmental leaders often seek consultations to:

-- Want to try out a new teaching approach (small groups, case study teaching, etc.) and need help tailoring it to their teaching style and discipline
+- Adopt a new teaching strategy (small groups, case study teaching, etc.)

-- Seek help to respond to difficult or unexpected classroom situations
+- Respond to difficult or unexpected classroom situations

-- Want to implement equitable and inclusive teaching strategies to help all students succeed
+- Implement equitable and inclusive teaching strategies to help all students succeed

 - Conduct research on teaching and learning (Scholarship of Teaching and Learning or Discipline-Based Educational Research)